Starring: Donovan Leitch, Jill Schoelen and Brad Pitt

 1 male hacked to death with axe

-1 male hammer claw to the temple, pushed back-first to a circular saw
+1 male gets a hammer claw to the temple, pushed back-first to a circular saw